moshfeu/moshfeu.github.io/_posts/tools/2018-10-21-github-pages-tags.md

 <!--more-->
 If you didn't know already (which means that you not opened the devtools while you in this site, shame on you :)), this site is built on [GitHub Pages](https://pages.github.com/) which can use [Jekyll](https://jekyllrb.com/).

-Don't get me wrong, Jekyll is great, but.. as they say be themselves:
+Don't get me wrong, Jekyll is great, but.. as they say by themselves:

 > Transform your plain text into **static** websites and blogs.